lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 Most of the ideas presented here are not new.

-We recommend reading the articles below for an introduction to common problems caused by latency, standard solutions and examples of implementations, which will aid in understanding our specific implementation.
+We recommend reading the articles below for an introduction to common problems caused by latency, standard solutions like client prediction and interpolation and examples of implementations, which will aid in understanding our specific implementation.

 - [Gabriel Gambetta's Series on Client-Server Game Architecture](https://www.gabrielgambetta.com/client-server-game-architecture.html)
 - [Valve's article on Source multiplayer networking](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking)